icornelius/zg-syllabi/frames/engl323-2024-fall.md

 [View file history on GitHub](https://github.com/icornelius/zg-syllabi/commits/main/uclr100-2024-fall.md)

 # Bibliography
-This bibliography supplies details for readings listed on the [Schedule].
+This bibliography supplies details for readings listed on the course [Schedule] and other books and resources referenced in the [assignments](#assessment).
+These details are available on [Zotero](https://www.zotero.org/irc7/collections/PFJUZZB5) in machine-readable formats.

 ---
 nocite: |